 The CDF Freedom Schools program seeks to build strong, literate, and empowered children prepared to make a difference in themselves, their families, communities, nation and world today.
 By providing summer and after-school reading enrichment for children who might otherwise not have access to books, the CDF Freedom Schools program plays a much needed role in helping to curb summer learning loss and close achievement gaps — and is a key part of CDF’s work to ensure a level playing field for all children.
 In partnership with local congregations, schools, colleges and universities, community organizations, and secure juvenile justice facilities the CDF Freedom Schools program boosts student motivation to read, generates more positive attitudes toward learning, increases self-esteem and connects the needs of children and families to the resources of their communities.
 Since 1995, more than 137,000 preK-12 children have had a CDF Freedom Schools experience and more than 16,000 college students and young adult staff have been trained by CDF to deliver this empowering model.

-The Anna Julia Cooper Center is excited to serve as a local sponsor for Freedom Schools this summer.
-The program will take place at Wake Forest University and will serve approximately 60 students from grades 3-5 that attend Cook Elementary School.
-The program will go from June 26-August 4 and run from 7:45 AM-4:00 PM.
+The Anna Julia Cooper Center is excited to serve as a local sponsor for Freedom Schools for summer 2018.
+The program will take place at Wake Forest University and will serve approximately 60 students from grades 3-5.
+The program will run from June 25-August 3rd.